Linear Reduced Order Model Predictive Control: Controller Synthesis

 where $\Sigma$ is the transfer function from $u$ to $z$ of the full order model \eqref{eq:fom} and $\Sigma_r$ is the transfer function from $\bar{u}$ to $\bar{z}$ of the reduced order model \eqref{eq:rom}.
 This value can therefore be used as a metric for how good the reduced order model approximates the true model with respect to the $\mathcal{H}_2$-norm, where a small value of $R_{\mathcal{H}_2}$ indicates a good approximation.
 The remaining values in Table \ref{tab:ctrlsynth} are the values of the $\mathcal{H}_2$-norm, $\lVert G \rVert_{\mathcal{H}_2}$, of the full order closed-loop error system \eqref{eq:h2errordynamics} defined with the synthesized gains $K$ and $L$ using either HIFOO or HIFOO with Riccati warm-start, and expressed as a fraction of the $\mathcal{H}_2$-norm resulting from the reduced order Riccati method.

 These results show that the reduced order Riccati method performs comparably to direct optimization over a variety of problems.
 Additionally, from the computation times listed in Table \ref{tab:ctrlsynthtimes} it can be seen that the reduced order Riccati method drastically outperforms in efficiency.
-In general, the Riccati method does not depend on the dimension of the full order model, which makes it scalable to even extremely high-dimensional ROMPC applications.
+In general, the Riccati method only depends on the ROM dimension\footnote{The ROM dimension is a user-selected value, typically chosen with the aid of heuristics that are useful in the context of the specific model reduction method for quantifying model reduction error.} and does not depend on the dimension of the full order model, which makes it scalable to even extremely high-dimensional ROMPC applications assuming $n \ll n^f$.